The 1-2-3 Guide to Layering

 The mid-layer is also where you can add layers.
 Outdoor enthusiasts will often double- or triple-up on mid-layers to adjust their comfort in colder weather.

 3 – OUTER (SHELL) LAYER

 The outer layer is your shield in a battle against weather conditions.
-Worn over base and mid layers, the outer layer stands against the rain, wind, snow, and wind, and keeps in warmth.
+Worn over the base and mid-layers, the outer layer stands against the rain, wind, snow, and wind, and keeps in warmth.
 The outer layers include hard and soft shells, each offering some level of wind or water resistance.